VictoriaShalabaeva/Accardo-Lab/README.md

       - Formatting the *News* section on the *Home* page:
           - large amount of content,
           - cards integration inside a carousel,
-          - optimization their sizing on different devices,
+          - size optimization for different devices,
-          - fitting images with different dimensions and aspect rations in unique size container in cards.
+          - fitting images with different dimensions and aspect rations within a unique size container in cards.

       - Working with hero images, in particular the hero image on *Research* page and *Publications*.

   - **Fixed bugs**

-      - All pages of the website had an additional white space that was causing a horizontal page scrolling (please see Figure S4 in [Supp Info](supp-info.md)).
+    1. All pages of the website had an additional white space that was causing a horizontal page scrolling (please see Figure S4 in [Supp Info](supp-info.md)).

-      - It was discovered that the hero image container had an extra padding and margin space.
+       It was discovered that the hero image container had an extra padding and margin space.

-      - The issue was solved by adding an additional classes to standard Bootstrap .row and .col classes in order to style specifically the containers of the hero images.
+       The issue was solved by adding additional classes to standard Bootstrap .row and .col classes in order to style specifically the containers of the hero images.

-      - It was noticed that for screen sizes less than 360 px there is an overlap between photos and text on the right (see Figure S5 in [Supp Info](supp-info.md))
+    2. It was noticed that for screen sizes less than 360 px there is an overlap between photos and text on the right (see Figure S5 in [Supp Info](supp-info.md))

-      - .col-5 containing photos was changed to .col-6.
+       .col-5 containing photos was changed to .col-6.

-      - Image width was changed to 135 px and 130 px for maximum screen size 368 px and 300 px, respectively.
+       Image width was changed to 135 px and 130 px for maximum screen sizes 368 px and 300 px, respectively.

-      - When trying to click a link within the text body of the cards in the *News* section on the *Home* page, it was noticed that instead of clicking the link one is clicking the *Back*/*Forward* buttons of the carousel.
+    3. When trying to click a link within a text body of the cards in the *News* section on the *Home* page, it was noticed that instead of clicking the link one is clicking the *Back*/*Forward* buttons of the carousel.

-      - This happened because the active (clickable) area of buttons was too large overlapping with a cards content (see an example in Figure S6 in [Supp Info](supp-info.md)).
+       This happened because the active (clickable) area of buttons was too large, overlapping with cards content (see an example in Figure S6 in [Supp Info](supp-info.md)).

-      - The buttons width was decreased from 30% to a default value 15%.
+       Buttons width was decreased from 30% to a default value 15%.
 30% (for screen sizes > 1400 px) and 5% (for screen sizes < 645 px) were introduced exclusively for styling purposes).
 5% for smaller devices was left as it does not interfere with the cards content.

-      - On the devices with a maximum screen size 768 px, it was noticed that on the *Research* page the carousel items have different height which was creating an impression of jumping when scrolling slides of the carousel.
+    4. On the devices with a maximum screen size 768 px, it was noticed that on the *Research* page the carousel items have different height which was creating an impression of jumping when scrolling slides of the carousel.

-      - That was happenning due to the different amount of text.
+       That was happenning due to the different amount of text.

-      - The text container height was fixed to 100 px and 130 px for the maximum screen sizes 550 px and 280 px, respectively.
+       The text container height was fixed to 100 px and 130 px for the maximum screen sizes 550 px and 280 px, respectively.

 ## Deployment